facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 | slugify | function | Default method | If ignoring Toc&rsquo;s settings, this will specify the function to generate anchors based on header text.
 By Default, this will use Toc&rsquo;s default, fallback slugify method, but if for any reason Toc is not installed, HeaderAnchor will fall back to an equivalent method. |
 | use_toc_settings | bool | True | This specifies whether HeaderAnchor should get its settings from Toc.
 This affects `slugify` and `separator`. |

+## Alternate Slugify
+In order to get slugs closer to like GFM&rsquo;s slugs (in regards to unicode chars), a slugify has been included at `pymdownx.headerancor.slugify`.
+You can use this overrides Toc's and HeaderAnchor's slugify; it is good to override both if you are using both.

 ## CSS
 This is the CSS used for rendering the header anchors in this document.
 While Font Awesome is used, you can substitute it with [Octicons](https://octicons.github.com/) for even more of a GFM feel, or use something else entirely.